Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 problems

-This would create early-stage capability feedback loops.
+Thus, this architecture would create long-term capability feedback loops.

 The Infrastructure Layer: Integrating GCCs with Data Centres